TJBriggs/mastering-markdown/markdown.md

 ~~Strikethrough~~ with double tildas ~~

-## Headings Variations
+## Hashed Headings

-Hashed headings create IDs for anchor linking which can come in handy for a table of contents.
+Headings create IDs for anchor linking which can come in handy for a table of contents.

+**Note:** Headings created with hashes have up to 6 variations.

 # H1 with single hash #